Grande Pointe, Manitoba: Flooding

 Grande Pointe was affected by the 1997 Red River Flood because the homes were not built above 1979 flood levels plus 2 feet.
 125 out of 150 homes in the area experienced food damage to their homes, caused by the elevated CPR track acting as a dam.

 Water

 Additional water infrastructure was constructed in the late 2010s to accommodate growth in the Rural Municipality of Taché, including an additional distribution pipe from Ste.
 Agathe to Grande Pointe.

+Government

+Federal and provincial representation

+Grande Pointe is located in the ridings of the federal electoral district of Provencher, represented by Conservative MP Ted Falk, and is part of the provincial electoral district of Springfield-Ritchot, represented by Progressive Conservative MLA Ron Schuler.

+Local government

+Grande Pointe is part of Ward 4 in the R.M. of Ritchot, represented by councillor Janine Boulanger.
+As of 2024, Chris Ewen is mayor, after having been elected in a by-election in 2017 and acclaimed in the 2018 election.

 Politics

-In politics, Grande Pointe is located in the ridings of Provencher (federal), represented by Conservative MP Ted Falk and Springfield-Ritchot (provincial), represented by Progressive Conservative MLA Ron Schuler.
-As well, Grande Pointe is in Ward 4 of the R.M. of Ritchot, represented by Janine Boulanger.
-Chris Ewen is currently mayor, after having been elected in a by-election in 2017 and acclaimed in the 2018 election.

 In the 1999 provincial election, NDP candidate Ron Lemieux won Dawson Trail, the seat which then contained Grande Pointe, in part because the residents were upset at how the Filmon government handled the 1997 flood in their community.